christoforos-nikolaou/BC205/README.md

  **[7.
 Network Algorithms](https://github.com/christoforos-nikolaou/BC205/blob/master/BC205_GenomeScaleAlgorithms_beamer.pdf): Network Basics, Statistical Properties of Networks, Network Searches and Applications in NGS**
   a.
 Estimating the scaling properties of a network through node-degree distributions
   b.
 BFS and DFS for network analysis
   c.
-Genome assembly and De Brujn Graphs
+Genome assembly and De Bruijn Graphs